How?

 Ian H Smith

-A Meaningful Journey, in the context of designing CRM and other apps on Salesforce Lightning Platform is one of three Design Principles we apply at Being Guided.
-The other to Design Principles are Fierce Reduction and Progressive Disclosure.
+A Meaningful Journey, in the context of designing Web and mobile apps on an AI-powered No-Code Platform is one of four Design Principles we apply at Being Guided.
+Our other, interrelated Design Principles are Fierce Reduction, Progressive Disclosure and Vibe Coding.

 broken image

-The Stanford d.school1 Design Thinking method provides six (6) iterative stages: Empathize; Define; Ideate; Prototype; Test; and, Implement.
+The Stanford d.school Design Thinking method provides six (6) iterative stages for our digital innovation with No-Code First engagements: Empathize; Define; Ideate; Prototype; Test; and, Implement.

 Stage 01.
 Empathize